(Last Updated On: March 26, 2022)

 • Contractors

-The standard card granting applicable benefits and privilege for civilian employees, contractors, and foreign national military, as well as other eligible personnel.
+The standard card grants applicable benefits and privileges for civilian employees, contractors, and foreign national military, as well as other eligible personnel.

 • DoD contractors when stationed or employed and residing in foreign countries for at least 365 days